 Seward Alaska is a unique and bustling small town that is a perfect stop on your Alaska vacation!
 From outdoor adventure in national parks featuring wildlife and glaciers to local art and delicious food, Seward is a wonderful town for visitors and you’ll find plenty of Alaskans visiting too.
-This article is all about the best things to do in Seward, both free things to do as well as tours and attractions, so you can make the most of your visit.
+This article is all about the best things to do in Seward (with a map!), both free things to do as well as tours and attractions, so you can make the most of your visit.
 I’ll also talk about how to get there and how to see Seward if you’re arriving or departing on a cruise ship.

 This post contains affiliate links, which means if you make a purchase I may receive a small commission at no additional cost to you.

 Seward is one of the oldest communities in Alaska with some of the most interesting history.
 People have lived in the Seward area for more than 7000 years!
 Seward’s location on a protected bay with an ice free port has attracted humans as long as humans have been in the area.

 The Alutiiq People are indigenous to the area and it has been an important trading post for thousands of year.
 Alutiiq People still live here today, along with more recent arrivals.

 Seward is also known for being the beginning of the historic Iditarod trail.
 The early Iditarod trail was a dog sled route from Seward to Nome carrying supplies and mail during the winter months in the early 20th century.
 Seward is also known for the tsunami that devastated the town after a massive earthquake known as the Good Friday Earthquake in Southcentral Alaska in March 1964.

 Seward is a busy cruise ship embarkation and disembarkation port as well as the terminus for the Alaska Railroad and the gateway town for Kenai Fjords National Park.
 Seward is a popular destination for visitors and Alaskans and is also known for it’s excellent fishing charters.

 Is Seward worth visiting if you are starting or ending your cruise there?